Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Leave Button
 Used to enable and disable the leave button.
 Passenger Leave Button goes here.

-Plane Mesh
-Put the parent object of the plane's mesh objects here.
-Sets it and all it's children to 'Playerlocal' layer when you enter, and back to 'Walkthrough' when you leave.
-This is so that the Gun_Pilot doesn't hit your own plane.
-Do not put any colliders as child of any other object, or the gun might hit them.

 Seat Adjuster
 Object containing the Seat Adjuster script.
 Enabled when enterering, and disabled when leaving(if not already disabled by itself)